 A student may be recommended for termination from graduate study in the Department on any one of six academic grounds.
-These are (a) two evaluation letters describing unsatisfactory performance, (b) unsatisfactory grades (two grades of less than B- in required coursework), (c) a failure to pass program requirements (e.g., first- or second-year projects, qualifying exam), or (d) failure to meet these requirements in a timely fashion, (e) unethical conduct, or (f) failure to arrange an advisor from program faculty.
+These are (a) two evaluation letters describing unsatisfactory performance, (b) unsatisfactory grades (i.e., two grades of less than B- in required courses that have not been successfully retaken), (c) a failure to pass program requirements (e.g., first- or second-year projects, qualifying exam), or

+(d) failure to meet these requirements in a timely fashion, (e) unethical conduct, or (f) failure to arrange an advisor from program faculty.
 Less severe sanctions for unsatisfactory performance, such as a loss of eligibility for financial support, is reserved for students with special circumstances.
 Recommendation for termination (regardless of grounds) requires a majority vote from all concentration faculty involved in graduate training.
 A letter will be sent to the Graduate College reflecting the recommendation and basis for such.